rangeengine/Range-Engine-Docs/source/manual/editors/properties/world.rst

    World tab's Mist panel.

 *Mist* can greatly enhance the illusion of depth in your rendering.
-To create *Mist*, UPBGE makes objects farther away more transparent (decreasing their Alpha value) so that they mix more of the background color with the object color.
+To create *Mist*, RanGE makes objects farther away more transparent (decreasing their Alpha value) so that they mix more of the background color with the object color.
 With *Mist* enabled, the further the object is away from the camera the less its alpha value will be.